wp-plugins/calculated-fields-form/README.txt

 11. WebHook add-on, and its integration with Zapier

 == Changelog ==

+= 1.0.54 =
+* Optimizes the plugin's code, reduces the accesses to database, and submits less information.

 = 1.0.53 =
 * New update for all predefined layouts.